 The Difference Between Hinduism and Buddhism

 Among the many branches of Hinduism and Buddhism, there are different teachings on reincarnation.
-To write extensively about all these differences, we will mention one, which seems to be the most significant.
+To write extensively about all these differences, we will mention one that seems most significant.
 Buddhism is a non-theistic religion in which complete disbelief in God is also allowed.
 If there is no God, what determines who will reincarnate?
-The “cosmic law” that is often presented as something that governs reincarnation requires intellect and cannot be impersonal energy or entity.
+The “cosmic law” often presented as governing reincarnation requires intellect and cannot be impersonal energy or an entity.
 Also, that entity must be both omniscient and omnipotent, and these are some of the characteristics of God.

 Different Afterlife Beliefs in Christianity